puppetlabs/pxp-agent/README.md

 #### PCP Access Logging

 The `pcp_access` logger provides information about incoming PCP messages.
-To enable it you must set the logging level to INFO, DEBUG, or TRACE.
+You can enable it by setting the `log-pcp-access` flag.

 The default location of the `pcp_access` log file is:
  - \*nix: */var/log/puppetlabs/pxp-agent/pxp-access.log*